 Why is barium used during some X-ray tests?

 The gut (gastrointestinal tract) does not show up very well on ordinary X-ray pictures.
 However, if you drink a white liquid that contains a chemical called barium sulfate, the outline of the upper parts of the gut (oesophagus, stomach and small intestines) shows up clearly on X-ray pictures.
+Similarly, if barium is placed in the colon this can also be seen clearly on X-ray.
 This is because X-rays do not pass through barium.

 Types of barium test